Hotel Indigo Edinburgh – Princes Street, an IHG Hotel

 Twenty Princes Street restaurant review.

-Breakfast – the hotel does serve a breakfast, however I have to admit after a long night in the bar I skipped the breakfast in the morning, but it is served in 20 Princes Street too.
+Breakfast – the hotel does serve breakfast, however, I have to admit after a long night in the bar I skipped the breakfast in the morning, but it is served at 20 Princes Street too.

 Finances and Final Thoughts

-I wasn’t really 100% sure what to expect from the hotel as I was already familiar with the Hotel Indigo brand so had a few ideas in my head (which were all wrong).
-I was thoroughly impressed, rooms are beautiful and attention to detail in the finish and interior design is first class.
-Combined with the fact you have access to this fabulous restaurant and bar in the same property and slap bang in the middle of Princes street, this really is the perfect place to come for a night or a few nights in Edinburgh.
+I wasn’t 100% sure what to expect from the hotel as I was already familiar with the Hotel Indigo brand so had a few ideas in my head (which were all wrong).
+I was thoroughly impressed, the rooms are beautiful and their attention to detail in the finish and interior design is first-class.
+Combined with the fact you have access to this fabulous restaurant and bar in the same property and slap bang in the middle of Princes Street, this really is the perfect place to come for a night or a few nights in Edinburgh.